microbiomedata/ReadsQC/docs/index.rst

 1.	the path to the database
 2.	the path to the interleaved fastq file (input data)
 3.	the path to the output directory
+4.      input_interleaved (boolean)
+5.      forwards reads fastq file (when input_interleaved is false)
+6.      reverse reads fastq file (when input_interleaved is false)
-4.	(optional) parameters for memory
+7.	(optional) parameters for memory
-5.	(optional) number of threads requested
+8.	(optional) number of threads requested

 An example input JSON file is shown below: